sixpearls/sweepable/README.rst

 2. Refine
 It is good to get in a habit to keep parameters to the top of (sections or cells of) code for each section.
+As much as possible, write the results of each data processing/experimental step to file rather than re-running.

+3. Prosper!

 Using Sweepable
 ---------------